JoshuaConstantin/JoshuaConstantin/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a army veteran with a keen interest in blue team cybersecurity.
+With a dedication to defending systems and networks, i am particuraly focused on threat analysis to better understand and mitigate potential security threats.

 ## Objective
 [Provide Objective - Remove this afterwards]]